Today we will be looking at two of Dyson’s cheaper offerings to cordless vacuum cleaners – the Dyson V6 and V7.

 It takes the two most significant weaknesses of the V6 and improves upon it with the upgraded bin and longer run time.

-In terms of performance, there wasn’t much of a difference between the V7 and V6 both on bare floor and carpet.
-Both are equally capable of cleaning on various surfaces.
+There isn’t much of a difference between the V7 and V6 regarding cleaning performance on various surfaces.
+Both are equally capable of cleaning on multiple surfaces.

-However, you’ll have to pay a higher price for the V7 because of these upgrades.
+However, because of these upgrades, you’ll have to pay a higher price for the V7.
 The question is, are you willing to?

 The Dyson V6 and V7 are similar products that possess the same qualities – great, versatile cordless vacuums that can clean nearly every part of your home.